FaatmaLii/FaatmaLii/README.md

-# 👋 Hi, I'm Faduma Liban — Junior Data Analyst | M&E Assistant | Data Visualization & Information Design Enthusiast
+# 👋 Hi, I'm Faduma Liban — Junior Data Analyst | Data Visualization & Information Design Enthusiast

  **Academic Background:**

-Bachelor of Science in Statistics & Planning
+**Bachelor of Science in Statistics & Planning**

 Currently working as a **Monitoring & Evaluation Assistant** at IOM Somalia, where I bring a blend of **humanitarian fieldwork experience and data analysis** to support evidence-based programming.